yilinjz/yilinjz.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am a recent graduate from the University of Waterloo with a Bachelor of Computer Science.
+I am a recent graduate from the University of Waterloo majored in Computer Science.
 My research interests include Human-Computer Interation (HCI), Natural Language Processing (NLP) and Information Retrieval (IR).